kamea99/startup/README.md

 - All windows are responsive to resizing.
 - Colors are pleasing and consistent throughout the web pages
 - Text is presented in a pleasing way.
+- Images are prominently presented and add a fun feeling to the page.